Pustalorc/Pustalorc.github.io/index.md

 #Custom Programs/Plugins

-Trader City - A plugin to allow players to buy and sell in specific locations of the map. - Reserved to '[Ikatzuki](http://steamcommunity.com/id/Ikatzuki1/)'

 Reputation Loadout - A plugin that will give a loadout/kit to a player after respawn when the player has a specific reputation. - Reserved to '[Ikatzuki](http://steamcommunity.com/id/Ikatzuki1/)'

 #Donate